martijnwijs/controlraspberry/design.md

 /setup<br>
 __setuppage__ the user learns how to setup the arduino code and connect the arduino with the webapp. for private sessions the user might fill in the IP adress of the arduino<br><br>

-  __optional__
+   /measurements<br>here the user can see the current measurements represenated in graphs <br><br>
-   /measurementshere the user can see the current measurements represenated in graphs /measurements/add here the user  can add measurements
+   /measurements/add <br>here the user  can add measurements

    __socket.IO__